top of page

 Smiling woman with blonde hair stands on a beach, wearing a light blue top and jeans.
 Ocean waves and sky in the background.
 Calm mood.

-Step 4: Plan Out Your Perfect Outfits and Location
+Coordinate Your Outfits and Location

 With your photographer secured and the date set, it's time to coordinate your outfits and choose a location.
 Consider clothing that represents your personality.
 For example, if you love a casual style, a well-fitted pair of jeans and a fun top might be perfect.
 On the other hand, if you want a more polished look, a tailored dress or a smart blazer could work better.